fraserlab/sci-dependentcare/index.md

 The idea that UCSF should prioritize an Equitable Recovery was set down in a [letter](https://docs.google.com/document/d/1hyuL_n6lnId7bi0sOwUi0FYE5cyNfYE41ohybmYY6XQ/edit) delivered to campus leaders on 5/4/2020.
 This spurred a broader call to arms in the Bay Area in an [op-ed](https://www.sfchronicle.com/opinion/openforum/article/Enabling-economic-and-equitable-recovery-in-the-15293604.php) by several of these faculty and other women in STEM.
 In response, an initial Equitable Recovery Taskforce was formed at UCSF to advise on next actionable next steps.
 Since then, several task forces have been launched as UCSF moves to the next phase of COVID-19 operations.
 [Seemay Chou and James Fraser](mailto:seemayandjames@fraserlab.com) are on the Child & Dependent Care task force that falls within this larger umbrella of efforts.
 To  help meet the urgent needs of the science research community, which are often distinct from the clinical community, and to update on the progress that the Child & Dependent Care task force is making, we are communicating through this website.

-We initiated a [first survey](https://docs.google.com/forms/d/e/1FAIpQLSeZ63IWCKnT_Wydq5tWcjA5qQVQ4DM9Z1pDhjgFRDm2j1QznA/viewform) to collect data on this issue and are still accepting responses.

-This effort is focused specifically on those in the basic science research community at UCSF so that we can target unique challenges that are difficult to address at a campus-wide level.

 ## ~~Goal #1: Create website that updates on the resources available and taskforce actions~~ (completed July 19)